Auroville - A to Z

 There are four Auroville bookshops – the Freeland Bookshop beside the road between Edayanchavadi and the Visitors Centre, the Auroville Papers Bookshop inside the Visitors Centre, the OASIS Auroville Boutique in Kuilapalayam Main Street, and the Janaki Outpost on the East Coast Road.

-An approximately 50-acre plot of land in the southern half of Auroville’s Green Belt is being developed into a major botanical garden, with an Environmental Education Centre on site.
+An approximately 50-acre plot of land in the southern half of Auroville’s Green Belt has been developed into a major botanical garden, with an Environmental Education Centre on site.
 More than 250 tree species have been planted in the 25-acre arboretum; 5,500 specimens have been planted in its 10-acre conservation forest; and a Tropical Dry Evergreen Forest (TDEF) plant nursery has been created, able to produce 50,000 seedlings a year to promote reintroduction of the indigenous flora of the region.

 See "Budget Coordination Committee (BCC)"